ritiksahni/blog-dev/_posts/2021-01-30-Worker-HackTheBox.md

 We can now observe a new project which is `PartsUnlimited`.

 For execute commands as Administrator, we now need to create a new build pipeline using Azure Pipelines.
-Click on __Pipelines__ on the left tab and click on __Builds > New Pipeline > Azure Repos Git > PartsUnlimited > Starter Pipeline__
-...
-Add the following contents to azure-pipelines.yaml
+Click on __Pipelines__ on the left tab and click on __Builds > New Pipeline > Azure Repos Git > PartsUnlimited > Starter Pipeline__  and add the following contents to azure-pipelines.yaml:

 ```yaml
 # Starter pipeline